 Climate Change Facts: Answers to Common Questions

-Scientists are still researching a number of important questions, including exactly how much Earth will warm, how quickly it will warm, and what the consequences of the warming will be in specific regions of the world.
+This broad consensus that climate change is happening and is caused primarily by excess greenhouse gases from human activities is based on multiple lines of evidence, from basic physics to the patterns of change through the climate system (including the atmosphere, oceans, land, biosphere, and cryosphere).
+However, this doesn't necessarily mean that every scientist agrees on every component of the climate change problem.
+Scientists are still researching a number of important questions, including exactly how sensitive Earth's climate is to human emissions of various heat-trapping gases, what the consequences of warming will be in specific regions of the world, and how other future changes in oceans and clouds will affect climate change.
 Scientists continue to research these questions so society can be better informed about how to plan for a changing climate.
-However, enough certainty exists about basic causes and effects of climate change to justify taking actions that reduce future risks.
+However, enough certainty exists about basic causes and effects of climate change to justify taking actions that reduce risks.

 » Learn more about the indicators of climate change.

 The Earth does go through natural cycles of warming and cooling, caused by factors such as changes in the sun or volcanic activity.
-This has been closely examined, and the warming we have seen in the past 50 years cannot be explained by natural factors alone.
+These factors have been closely examined, and the warming we have seen in the past 50 years cannot be explained by natural factors alone.
+Records from ice cores, tree rings, and other forms of "natural thermometers" show that recent climate change is unusually rapid compared to past changes.
+Global temperatures over the last 100 years are unusually high when compared to temperatures over the last several thousand years, and atmospheric carbon dioxide levels are currently higher than at any time in at least the last 800,000 years.
+Human influences on the climate system—including greenhouse gas emissions, atmospheric particulates, and land-use and land-cover change—are required to explain recent changes.
 This figure illustrates one piece of evidence that shows that recent global warming is primarily a result of greenhouse gas emissions from human activities.

 » Learn more about the causes of climate change.